vctfence/scrapbee/AUTOMATION.md

 Automation is a powerful feature that allows to programmatically create, modify, and delete Scrapyard bookmarks from [iShell](https://gchristensen.github.io/ishell/) commands or your own extensions.
-For example, with this API you can import hierarchical content, manage TODO lists, or create something similar to the former Firefox "Live Bookmarks".
+For example, with this API you can upload local files to Scrapyard, import hierarchical content, manage TODO lists, or create something similar to the former Firefox "Live Bookmarks".

 Currently, automation is experimental, and should be